Kirche Lauterbrunnen in the distance

 Even better, the Swiss couple who runs the place grew up here!
 It doesn’t get more authentic than that!

-It is one of my favorite dishes in Switzerland and Stägerstübli is one of my favorite places to have it.
+It is one of my favorite dishes in Switzerland and Stägerstübli is one of my favorite places to have it (after much rosti sampling along the way — a hard life, I know!).

 paraglider in the lauterbrunnen valley in front of a waterfall

-When you are out and about admiring the beauty of the mountains that surround you, you will notice something: paragliders!
+When you are out and about admiring the beauty of the mountains that surround you, you will likely notice something above you: paragliders!
+So why not join them?

 Not an adrenaline junkie?
-Head back to Lauterbrunnen where you can rent bikes and spend the afternoon cycling through the valley.
+Head back to Lauterbrunnen where you can rent bikes from Imboden Bike Rental and spend the afternoon cycling through the valley at your own pace.

 Wander around Lauterbrunnen village.

-Keep walking for a peek at a farm-fresh vending machine!
+Keep walking towards the pastures for a peek at a farm-fresh vending machine, which is filled with local produce.

 Have dinner in Lauterbrunnen’s only pub.

-While part of me is making this suggestion because it really is the only pub in Lauterbrunnen, the other part of me is recommending it because it’s awesome.
-Good enough for ya?
+End your day at Horner Pub, Lauterbrunnen’s one and only pub—and honestly, a great one at that.
+While part of me is making this suggestion because it really is the only pub in Lauterbrunnen, the other part of me is recommending it because it’s actually awesome.

-Horner Pub is open every day of the year and they don’t stop serving food until midnight.
+Horner Pub is open every day of the year, and best of all, they stay serving food until midnight (an unusual find in often-sleepy Swiss towns).